darien2112/Advanced-Reliability-Concepts/README.md

 # Advanced-Reliability-Concepts
-Materials &amp; study resources for Advanced Topics in Reliability course from AFIT that I learned myself
+Materials &amp; studying resources for Advanced Topics in Reliability course from AFIT that I learned myself

 Course Learning Objectives
 --------------------------